-• Ensure that student assessments are high quality and directly measure student learning of the standards.

-- Use both diagnostic (pre) and summative (post) assessment to allow both teachers and students to track progress with academic goals. - → Set up a visual, progress monitoring chart in the classroom to allow students to see their learning.
-This chart could be organized by standard or objectives. - Use formative assessments throughout instruction to see where there may be areas of strength and growth.
-This information can be used to inform future instruction.
-See "The Best Value in Formative Assessment" for more information. - Use a variety of checks for understanding to help students return to central objectives and give you a sense of what is needed to improve student learning. - → Exit tickets. - → Writing three things you learned today. - → Use questioning to probe for understanding. - → Fist to Five. - → Thumbs-up/-down. - → Whiteboards. - Use document cameras to project student work during a lesson to get student and teacher feedback. - Have students self-assess using rubrics or checklists.
-This not only provides insight into student understanding of academic material, but also allows students to have awareness of their own processes.
+- Ensure that student assessments are high quality and directly measure student learning of the standards. - Use both diagnostic (pre) and summative (post) assessment to allow both teachers and students to track progress with academic goals. - → Set up a visual progress-monitoring chart in the classroom to allow students to see their learning.
+This chart could be organized by standard or objectives. - Use formative assessments throughout instruction to enable both students and teachers to see where there are areas of strength and growth.
+This new information ought to be used to help inform future instruction.
+See "The Best Value in Formative Assessment" for further clarity. - Use a variety of checks for understanding to help students return to central objectives and give you a sense of what is needed to improve student learning. - → Exit tickets. - → Write three things you learned today. - → Use questioning to probe for understanding. - \rightarrow Fist to Five. - → Thumbs-up/-down. - → White boards. - Provide written, descriptive feedback on work, letting students know you read their work and that you value what they wrote. - → Place sticky note questions on student work to encourage them to review their work and provide suggestions about areas of growth. - → Use a comment 'sandwich' where areas that need improvement are mixed in with positive comments. - → Avoid using general comments, like "Good job!"
+Students need to know which parts were good and why. - → Give ample feedback in the midst of projects and assignments, not just when a final product is submitted.